 Often the type of discharge a person was given simply was not appropriate.
 Seeking to change the discharge can be necessary when seeking veterans assistance or treatment for ongoing medical conditions.
 Private sector work limitations because of a bad discharge can prolong the time before a real career can get started.
 A discharge can be upgraded with proper application and preparation for the review.

-If you have any further questions on court-martial hearings or military discharge, contact our San Diego military criminal defense lawyers today to set up a free consultation at our office.
+If you have any further questions on court-martial hearings or military discharge, contact our San Diego court-martial attorneys today to set up a free consultation at our office.
 Call us at (858) 281-4605.

 Not Guilty.
 Case Dismissed.
 Burglary, Theft, Identity Theft